Redefining Sex, Gender, and The Body Itself

 Must there be a substance to the body?

-If you have already noticed this, you get bonus points for this round, but for the rest of you, the theory I’ve laid out thus far has a critical error: while it properly rejects the conception of either gender or sex as a kind of “essence” in which our authentic pre-discursive5 self originates, it replaces it with another kind of essence―the essence of the body.
-Because if we portray the substance of being as little more than the matter of the body, we render the body the objective authority in our experience, in our being.
+While this idea, in my opinion, properly rejects the conception of either gender or sex as a kind of “essence” in which our authentic pre-discursive5 self originates, it replaces it with another kind of essence―the essence of the body.
+Because if we portray the substance of being as little more than the matter of the body, we render the body the sole authority in our experience, in our being.

 Considering the history of gender in the twentieth century, it is all too easy to return the full authority of our experiences over to the body.
-Seeing the desecration of our bodies and queer agency to it, there is a startling temptation to render the body the authority, to suggest that there is nothing beyond its walls.
+Seeing the desecration of our bodies and the denial of our agency to it, there is a startling temptation to render the body the authority, to suggest that there is nothing beyond its walls.
 However, I believe the scope of possibility widens upon moving beyond this mistake.

 In order to account for this mistake and finally move forward, there is a particular framework through which anthropologists tend to view both the human body and our culture that may serve useful: Bioculture.